 But these sweet alternatives don’t really satisfy my desire for a savory dish to serve after lighting our chanukiah.
 The hunt was on: what recipe would I try on my husband Frank this year?

-Some sources believe that the potato latke was a poor man’s substitute for the more elegant and costly cheese latke.
+Some sources believe that the potato latke was a poor man's substitute for the more elegant and costly cheese latke.
 Chabad’s website has a straight up Cheese Latke recipe (and variations) but I liked the cheese latkes I found on My Jewish Learning because it called for different cheeses.
 And they also offer two versions of sweet potato latkes.
-The Food Network Kitchens combines sweet potatoes with parsnip and a chunky five-spice applesauce.

 Despite my purist attitude in pursuit of a savory latke, I was not unmoved by the dessert potential of Apple Brandy Latkes on the Chabad site or Cinnamon-Apple Latkes from the Specific Carbohydrate Diet site.
 Honestly, though, I don’t really think too much about the nutritional value of seasonal foods.